Rahazan/PrologAssignments/ker2/report/report.md

 Extending the model to a larger dataset, for more realistic real time operation is very straightforward.
 It involves simply adding more clubs by defining it's constraints, and updating the representativeness bias per country!
 Also, more features could be added.
 Football club logos share many more features, for instance main color or the presence of a football in the logo.

+## Additional questions

+### 2-1

+#### How much time did it take you to finish it?
+We didn't really keep track of time, but we can make an educated guess.
+Around 4 werkcolleges, and an additional 6 hours outside of that.

+#### If you would have to change aspects of the assignment: what would they be and why?
+This assignment was actually pretty clear :).

+### 2-2

+#### How much time did it take you to finish it?
+Again, this time wasn't really tracked.
+I guess.. around 1 werkcollege and 12 hours of working together on it.

+#### If you would have to change aspects of the assignment: what would they be and why?
+Despite the many domain examples, it was still very hard to come up with a domain.
+It was not clear which domain meets the expectations of ambiguity of interpretation.
+We feel we have met the requirements in the end, but it took us a lot of brainstorming to get there.